The Trust-Forum project

 have the key already prepared in the link in page from home site to

 remote site, even though the user might decide to not use it.
-Problem:

-should be made invalid for security reasons (someone else may be using
+reused, keys should be made invalid for security reasons (someone

-the browser).
-In other words, it must be valid only for current
+else may be using the browser).
+In other words, it must be valid

 The key can either: